Pancreatic Cancer

 • The rationale of using radiotherapy is to sterilise the residual microscopic disease at the post-operative field and adjacent high-risk lymph node area, in order to reduce the local recurrence rate.

-• Radiotherapy treatment are typically performed five days a week over 5-6 weeks, and is usually given concurrent with chemotherapy.
+• Radiotherapy treatment is typically performed five days a week over 5-6 weeks, and is usually given concurrent with chemotherapy, e.g. capecitabine or 5-fluorouracil.

 Surveillance after surgery and adjuvant treatment